 - Consider the past results of the news providers you refer to.
 Don’t let their failures fall down a memory hole.

 If there’s a flood in Houston or an approaching tornado, trust me, you’ll find out.
-(There were no such things as “alerts” until just a few years ago, and the human species survived it just fine.)
-Being pounded with fear doesn’t make you a responsible person, it makes you a disrupted person.
+(There were no such things as “alerts” until just a few years ago, and the human species survived just fine.)
+Being pounded with fear doesn’t make you a responsible person, it makes you a damaged person.